Outernet London: Reaction and comment

 Some commentators have criticised the architecture, but others believe it creates a space for music that reflects the current internet age.
 Outernet London have said they will preserve the area's musical legacy and support both music shops and live music.
-The redeveloped Denmark Street features busking points and a pro-bono recording studio in partnership with the BPI.
-Although some of the street still has scaffolding, Denmark Street appears largely unchanged with more music shops than ever and a new indie music venue called The Lower Third located on the site of the old 12 Bar Club.
+The redeveloped Denmark Street features busking points and a pro-bono recording studio in partnership with the BPI, although this has not yet come to fruition.
+Denmark Street appears largely unchanged with more music shops than ever and a new indie music venue called The Lower Third located on the site of the old 12 Bar Club.